Seatis/my-teaching-materials/team-project/tribes-of-lagopus/tribes_models.md

 - hp: health point of the troop
 - attack: attack value of the troop
 - defence: defence value of the troop
+- started_at: the timestamp when the troop training request was sent from the client
+- finished_at: (could be future) timestamp when the troop's training is finished and useable

 ## Resource